Tbrown1998/Retail-Sales-Analysis-Query-/README.md

 2. **🌐 Seasonal Sales Planning:** Prepare inventory and marketing campaigns based on peak sales months.
 3. **⏳ Operational Efficiency:** Allocate more staff during peak shopping hours to improve customer experience.
 4. **🛒 Product Bundling:** Offer discounts on complementary products to increase average transaction size.

 ---

-## Conclusion
-This project demonstrates how SQL can be used to clean, analyze, and derive insights from retail sales data.
-The findings offer valuable business recommendations that can enhance marketing strategies, improve customer experience, and optimize sales performance.

----